sarakborges/fake/README.md

 This project is a social network idea I'm working on.
 Surely not the first.
 Hardly the last.

-It is a concotion of everything I think cool about social networks I have used, plus a few stuff I would like to exist on them.
+It is a concotion of everything I think cool about social networks I have used, plus a few stuff I would'd like them to have.

 As I worked totally alone, I had a bit of a hard time keeping gitflow.
 Seriosly, I work whenever I want, and end up forgetting to commit.
 When I see, I have a entire new project, basically.